EPCCed/2026-03-02-Fortran-intro/_episodes/11-characters-strings.md

 This is also appropriate for character variables of intent `inout` where the length does not change.

-For all other cases, use of deferred length allocable characters is recommended.
+For all other cases, use of deferred length allocatable characters is recommended.
 E.g.,
 ```
   function build_filename(stub, extension) result(filename)